pedroviniciusbar/hyperion-audio-effects/README.md

 - Pull requests or improvement suggestions welcome
 - Not sure yet how to get the hyperion effects engine to run pygst
 - Tested without pulseaudio (alsa only)
-- Currently trying to figure out what causes delay

 ### Installation on Debian